algobulls/pyalgotrading/docs/brokers/non_auth_alpaca.md

 [![pythonbuild](../python_build/imgs_v2/pyBuild_broking_details.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/pyBuild_broking_details.png)

-## How to set up Alpaca for trading in Python Build with OAuth?
+## How to set up Alpaca for trading in Python Build with Non-OAuth?
 ---

 - #### Add Broker